Pay-per-visit

 • Taking medication to prevent bacterial STIs (gonorrhea, chlamydia, and syphilis)

-Talk with a provider if you have questions about which strategies would make sense for you based on your level of risk and health history.
+Talk with a provider if you have questions about which strategies would make sense for you.

 What is doxyPEP?